cs1302uga/cs1302-tutorials/inheritance/inheritance.md

 1. Inspect the `.java` files under `src`.
 In particular, familiarize yourself with the code for the `Animal` and `Dog` classes.

+1. Modify `Dog.java` so that the `Dog` constructor invokes the parent constructor via `super`.
+Note that the parent constructor (in the `Animal` class) takes two parameters: `genus` and `species`.
+Since we are invoking the `Animal` constructor on a type of animal where we know the exact genus and species, we can provide the literal values to the parent constructor.

-1. Modify `Dog.java` so that the `Dog` constructor invokes the parent constructor via `super`, specifying `"Canis"` and `"Lupus Familiaris"` as the genus and species names, respectively.
-This is similar to what was done in the first example video.
+   Go ahead and call the `Animal` constructor from within the `Dog` constructor using `"Canis"` and `"Lupus Familiaris"` as the genus and species, respectively.
+This will setup the `genus` and `species` variable within any `Dog` objects that are created - similar to what was done in the first example video.

-   **Since `genus` and `species` are declared with `private` visibility, you cannot do the following:**
+   **Note: Since `genus` and `species` are declared with `private` visibility, you cannot do the following in the `Dog` constructor since you do not have direct access to those variables:**

    ```java
    super.genus = "Canis";